Zichang23/zichang23/README.md

 ## Hi there 👋

-My name is Zichang, and I'm a Statistics PhD candidate at Southern Methodist University.
+My name is Zichang.
+I'm a Statistics PhD candidate at Southern Methodist University.
 Here are some projects I've completed:

 <!--  Research: high-dimensional time series analysis focusing on developmental disorders. -->
 - Time Series Analysis: